mattcam3r0n/precision/notes.md

 * what would this do to obliques?  would it work the same?

 TODO
-* expand file selector to work up to 8 counts
 * calc drill len and show on status bar
 * fast break tool
 * rolling parallelogram tool